soapbox-pub/rebased/docs/configuration/cheatsheet.md

 #### :mrf_follow_bot

 * `follower_nickname`: The name of the bot account to use for following newly discovered users.
+Using `followbot` or similar is strongly suggested.

 ### :activitypub